khalido/khalido.org/_posts/2019-01-14-test-markdown-post.md

 # Example Markdown Post

+_default fastpage post, left here for the time being_

 ## Basic setup

 Jekyll requires blog post files to be named according to the following format: